 If your product tour isn’t super intuitive and easy to follow, you may need to create a product tour to walk people through your product tour.
 And then, if that’s not clear, you may need to create a product tour about your product tour that shows your product tour.

-Ok, you get my point.
-The whole point of the product tour is to simplify things, not to make them more complicated (like I just did).
+Ok, you get our point.
+The whole point of the product tour is to simplify things, not to make them more complicated (like we just did).

 Use your product walkthrough to show your users exactly how to use the product – where to click, what it affects, how to move from stage to stage, and more.